An Open Letter to the Architects of Illusion

 The Market Is Shifting

 We’re entering the era of the Builder CEO.
 The Architect CEO.
-Leaders who trade mystique for mastery and influence for infrastructure.
-Leaders who can explain their own strategy without a ghostwriter present.

 The winners of the next decade won’t be the loudest voices or the biggest audiences.
 They’ll be the leaders who can survive a follow-up question, whose teams stick around after the equity vests, whose methodology actually works when someone else runs it.